7 Best Anti Itch Cream For Poison Ivy | Weeping Rash Relief Guide

 Maximum StrengthFoil Packet

-Each 0.9g dose is labeled with an NDC, Lot number, and expiration date, satisfying FDA registration requirements.
-This makes the kit appropriate for camp nurse stations, workplace first-aid compliance, or just household stocking where you need to track expiration dates.
-Users appreciate the 18-month shelf life window, which is generous enough to keep them on a shelf until needed.
+Each dose is labeled with an NDC (National Drug Code), Lot number, and expiration date, satisfying FDA registration requirements.
+This makes the kit appropriate for camp nurse stations, workplace first-aid compliance, or household stocking where you need to track expiration dates.

 The single-use format prevents the contamination loop that happens when you dip a finger into a greasy tube after touching a poison ivy plant.
 For anyone building a dorm survival kit, boat emergency bag, or large family medicine cabinet, this is the most cost-effective way to put a potent anti-itch tool in every location you might need it.